tomhoover/guide-programming-fundamentals-in-python/guide.md

 ![](http://i.imgur.com/bsj0LGE.gif)

 1. Place your variables in a dictionary.
-Try using different values then the ones we have here!
+Try using different values than the ones we have here.

 	```py
 	print 'Welcome to Pypet!'